 The chic vibe of the city makes it one of the most famous destinations in the United States.
-Furthermore, it also offers you some of the best hiking trails in United States.
+Furthermore, it offers some of the best hiking trails in the United States.

-Malibu is ideal for anyone, whether it is the coastal mountains, the vast beach hugging the Pacific ocean, or plentiful unique accommodations.
+Malibu is ideal for anyone, whether the coastal mountains, the vast beach hugging the Pacific Ocean, or plentiful unique accommodations.

-1. The Getty Villa
+1.1.
+The Getty Villa

 The Getty Center and the Getty Villa are its two Los Angeles venues.
 The former houses an antiquities collection, while the latter showcases European art and world photography.

 It is now an architectural masterpiece filled with Roman and Greek antiques.
 It is a beautiful villa that exhibits some of the most important ancient art.

 The antique pieces in the villa range from the Stone Age to the Roman Empire era.
 Located near the Pacific Coast Highway, this place becomes a great start for your sightseeing tour of Malibu.

-Villa’s exterior boasts four beautiful gardens, while the marble building becomes the perfect backdrop for an aesthetic sight.
+The villa’s exterior boasts four beautiful gardens, while the marble building becomes the perfect backdrop for an aesthetic sight.

 A research facility and the Getty’s collection of classical Greek, Roman, and Etruscan artwork were moved in.
-After decades of being displayed thematically, the collection was once again arranged chronologically in 2018.
+After decades of being displayed thematically, the collection was arranged chronologically in 2018.

 About two million people per year visit the Getty Center and the Getty Villa together.

-3. Paradise Cove Beach cafe
+1.2.
+Paradise Cove Beach Cafe

 One look at this cafe, and you know you are in for that perfect beach vacation.
 This cafe is situated right next to the Malibu community’s northern reaches, nearer to Point Dume.